syed-muhammad-usman-zafar/syed-muhammad-usman-zafar/README.md

 ---

 ## 🧠 About Me
-- 🎓 Computer Science student at FAST-NUCES Lahore (6th Semester)
+- 🎓 Computer Science student at FAST-NUCES Lahore
 - 🔭 Building solutions with **AI/ML**, **Android**, and **Web Dev**
 - 🌱 Currently working on smart healthcare and automation tools
 - 💬 Passionate about real-world impact, UI/UX, and hands-on development